alex-s4/planeshootergame/readME.md

 - Invade the dark side

 Features to be released soon

-1. Get another type of enemy airplane to show up
-2. Get the enemy to explode when it is hit
+1. Explosion effects when enemy is hit